Takeaways from AP's reporting on shuttered prisons, mass deportation push and no-bid contracts

 “Never in our 42-year company history have we had so much activity and demand for our services as we are seeing right now,” said CoreCivic CEO Damon Hininger during an earnings call last month with shareholders.

 But skeptical city officials in Leavenworth, a town of around 37,000 residents on the northwest fringe of the Kansas City metropolitan area, argue that CoreCivic needs a special use permit to reopen its facility.
 CoreCivic disagrees, saying that it doesn't because it never abandoned the facility and that the permitting process would take too long.
-Leavenworth sued the company to force it to get one, and a state-court judge last week issued an order requiring it.
+Leavenworth sued the company to force it to get one, and a state-court judge earlier this month issued an order requiring it.

 The area’s politics and roots as a prison town might have been expected to help CoreCivic.
 Trump carried its county by more than 20 percentage points in each of his three campaigns for president.
 And in years past, the federal penitentiary housed gangsters Al Capone and Machine Gun Kelly — in a building so storied that it inspired the term “the big house.”

-Note: This story has been corrected to show the judge’s order requiring a permit for the Leavenworth facility was earlier this month, not last week.